DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/readpile.png" style="border:none;" />
 </div>

-**November 1st *and* 8th** - Now that we've aligned our reads, it's a good time to discuss the units we need to use to measure gene expression.
+**October 25th** - Now that we've aligned our reads, it's a good time to discuss the units we need to use to measure gene expression.
 We'll talk about the differences between RPKM and TPM, and how these units relate to basic properties of your experiment.
 We'll also discuss how these units have to be handled *between* samples (a.k.a. normalization).
 To conclude this class, we'll read our Kallisto data into the R environment.
 Lecture slides available [here](https://www.icloud.com/keynote/0Oex4CzdWhhMZpcwwAmTjPwzA#Lecture04%5Funits).

 <div style="clear:both"></div>